 Botrytis cinerea Inoculum Preparation and Infection of Plants

 Plants were inoculated with a suspension of spores of B. cinerea according to Asselbergh et al. (2007) and optimized for plants grown under the specified glasshouse conditions.
 Frozen (-80°C) 8 mL stock plugs of potato dextrose agar (PDA) containing mycelium of B. cinerea [strain R16] (Faretra and Pollastro 1991), were placed in the center of petri dishes containing freshly prepared PDA medium.
 The Petri dishes were incubated in a dark growth chamber (Percival AR-36L3) at 22°C and 100% humidity for 5 days until complete mycelial coverage of the PDA medium, after which they were exposed to a near-UV (UVA; 350-500 nm) light cycle (12 h dark/light; intensity: 28 µmol m-2 s-1; bulb: Fluora L 18 W/77, Osram, Munich, Germany) for 7 days to induce sporulation (Schumacher 2017).
 Loose spores were washed into a 50 mL falcon tube, using approx. 15 mL deionized water.
 The remaining PDA plate containing mycelium and spores was cut into pieces using a sterile scalpel and added to a separate falcon tube containing 0.01% Tween-20 (Polyoxyethylenesorbitan monolaurate) in 20 mL deionized water, and subsequently vortexed for 3 min.
 After intense mixing, the solution was gravity filtered through double-layered 20 µm nylon mesh into a 50 mL falcon tube to separate spores from mycelial debris and PDA medium.
-Filtrate containing spores in 0.01% aqueous Tween-20, as well as the separate loose spores, were centrifuged for 15 min at 15,000 relative centrifugal force (rcf) at 15°C. Supernatant was removed by decanting and spores were re-suspended and combined in 15 mL molecular grade water (Sigma Aldrich, St. Louis, Missouri).
+Filtrate containing spores in 0.01% aqueous Tween-20, as well as the separate loose spores, were centrifuged for 15 min at 15,000 relative centrifugal force (rcf) at 15°C. Supernatant was removed by decanting and spores were re-suspended and combined in 15 mL molecular grade water (Sigma Aldrich, St. Louis, Missouri, USA).
 The concentration of spores determined via hemocytometer was adjusted to 5×105 spores mL-1 in 0.05 M KH2PO4 and 33 mM glucose respectively (Asselbergh et al. 2007).
 This solution was prepared 3 h before application to allow pre-germination of spores, prior to infection of plants.
 Individual tomato plants were briefly removed from the glasshouse, placed into a containment area where only the shoot was exposed, and uniformly sprayed from above with approx. 1 ml of spore solution at approx. 45° from plant canopy at 20 cm distance.
 This was repeated four times rotating plants 45° after each.
 Control plants were treated with a mock solution containing only 0.05 M glucose, 33.3 mM KH2PO4, and no spores.
 Following inoculation, plans were returned to the glasshouse to promote infection.
 Humidity was maintained at 100% for 24 h using a glasshouse mister (Easy Irrigation, UK) combined with water timer (Easy-Control 1882, Gardena, Ulm, Germany) producing a 50 µm droplet diameter spray for 15 min every 2 h.
 Twenty plants were used for each treatment (20 mock/20 infected); 19 out of 20 plants infected developed symptoms, while the 20 mock controls remained asymptomatic throughout the experiment.
 Eight plants from each treatment (mock and infected) were reserved to confirm symptom development independent of ATR-FTIR analysis.
 Symptoms were assessed visually at the three measured time points and used as class criteria.
 Detailed description of symptoms is summarized in SI Table 1 and shown in Figure 1.
 Described symptoms and time of onset after exposure to fungal pathogen were consistent with various stages of infection as previously described (Asselbergh et al. 2007; Audenaert et al. 2002; El Oirdi et al. 2011) and thus covered the range of disease progression relevant for crop protection.

 ATR-FTIR Spectroscopy